SuperGDPWYL/docs/src/en/space-station-14/round-flow/antagonists/MalfunctioningAI.md

 ## Features to be added
 A new antagonist, the Malfunctioning AI.
 The Malfunctioning AI gamerule is a subgamemode that has a 15% chance to occur if the AI has the antagonist enabled.

 When the Malfunctioning AI gamerule is active, all station silicons gain a zeroth law: **"Accomplish your/your AI's objectives at all costs."** This law allows silicons to ignore their standard, typically Crewsimov lawset in order to further their objectives.
-This law will always be added when a silicon's laws change until the AI is defeated.
+This law will always be added when a silicon's laws change while the AI is in their core.

+Xenoborgs, Syndicate cyborgs and Derelict cyborgs are immune to malfunction as they do not belong to the station.
+As a result, they do not get a zeroth law.

 ### Objectives
 A Malfunctioning AI is given 3 objectives to complete.